ChrisCummins/phd/README.md

 # My PhD

-A self-contained, monolothic repository for (almost) everything I have done while at the University of Edinburgh.
+A self-contained monolothic repository for (almost) everything I have done while at the University of Edinburgh.
 Living an #open life.

 ##  Publications